SheetJS/docs.sheetjs.com/docz/docs/03-demos/19-mobile.md

 :::note

-This demo was tested on an Intel Mac on 2022 August 18 with Cordova backend.
+This demo was tested on an Intel Mac on 2022 August 18 with Cordova.
 The file integration uses `@ionic-native/file` version `5.36.0`.

 The iOS simulator runs iOS 15.5 on an iPod Touch 7th Gen.